phapeee/ERP-Inventory-Management-System/Documents/06-Delivery & Quality/test_strategy.md

 attributes in components) and E2E test suites.
 Failures block promotion until resolved.

+### Spell Checking

+Spell checking is an important part of maintaining the quality of the codebase and documentation.
+It helps to catch typos and spelling errors in code comments, documentation, and user-facing strings.
+Automated spell checking can be integrated into the CI/CD pipeline to ensure that all committed code is free of spelling errors.
+Tools like `cspell` can be used to perform automated spell checking.

 ### Reliability and Resilience Testing

 -   **Chaos/Resilience tests** simulate failures of dependencies